Halley's Comet: 1531–1759

-In the Sikh scriptures of the Guru Granth Sahib, the founder of the faith Guru Nanak makes reference to "a long star that has risen" at Ang 1110, and it is believed by some Sikh scholars to be a reference to Halley's appearance in 1531.
+In the Sikh scriptures of the Guru Granth Sahib, the founder of the faith, Guru Nanak, makes reference to "a long star that has risen" at Ang 1110, and it is believed by some Sikh scholars to be a reference to Halley's appearance in 1531.

 Halley's periodic returns have been subject to scientific investigation since the 16th century.
 Petrus Apianus and Girolamo Fracastoro described the comet's visit in 1531, with the former even including graphics in his publication.
 Through his observations, Apianus was able to prove that a comet's tail always points away from the Sun.
 The three apparitions from 1531 to 1682 were noted by Edmond Halley, enabling him to predict it would return.
 One key breakthrough occurred when Halley talked with Newton about his ideas of the laws of motion.
 Newton also helped Halley get John Flamsteed's data on the 1682 apparition.
 By studying data on the 1531, 1607, and 1682 comets, he came to the conclusion these were the same comet, and presented his findings in 1696.
+He predicted that the comet would return in 1758, and it appeared again in December 1758 and remained visible into 1759.

 One difficulty was accounting for variations in the comet's orbital period, which was over a year longer between 1531 and 1607 than it was between 1607 and 1682.
 Newton had theorised that such delays were caused by the gravity of other comets, but Halley found that Jupiter and Saturn would cause the appropriate delays.
 In the decades that followed, more refined mathematics would be worked on, notable by Paris Observatory; the work on Halley also provided a boost to Newton and Kepler's rules for celestial motions.
 (See also computation of orbit.)